Selling a House in Probate: A Florida Guide

 Probate Process For Selling Real Estate In Florida

-A traditional real estate sale is fairly straightforward: the seller prepares the house for the market and sells it via an agent.
+A traditional real estate sale is pretty straightforward: the seller prepares the house for the market and sells it via an agent.
 The probate procedure for selling real estate in Florida is more involved, though, and formal proceedings are often required.
 Here are the three necessary steps for sellers.

 1. File Probate With the Local Court